charliejhadley/presentations_2017-10-14_odsc-interactive-viz-with-r/README.md

 ## Obtaining the course materials

-*As close as possible to the course*, please download the materials in this repository ([https://github.com/martinjhnhadley/2017-odsc-interactive-viz-with-R](https://github.com/martinjhnhadley/2017-odsc-interactive-viz-with-R)).
+*As close as possible to the course* please download the materials in this repository ([https://github.com/martinjhnhadley/2017-odsc-interactive-viz-with-R](https://github.com/martinjhnhadley/2017-odsc-interactive-viz-with-R)).
 Here's a short URL [https://goo.gl/TXTrz3](https://goo.gl/TXTrz3).

 Click on "Clone or download" and select "Download as ZIP".
 Ensure to unzip the folders to a convenient location.